 The beginning of the year is actually the best time to visit most parts of the country.
 Not much rain is experienced during this time so if you are looking to enjoy an outdoor adventure, this is the perfect time to do so.
-As a premier beach holiday destination, you spend time in beaches of the South and West coast.
+As a premier beach holiday destination, you spend time on beaches of the South and West coasts.
 This is also the best time to go whale watching from the South coast beach Mirissa.
 For those of you who want to escape from the extreme heat, you could also move towards the hill country where the climate is much cooler.
 This season also marks the pilgrimage season to visit Adam’s Peak, one of the most revered sites by those of various faiths and religions.

 Thanks to the multicultural and multi-religious diversity, Sri Lanka is a nation that enjoys festivities almost all throughout the year.
-This time period includes major festivities, such as the Sinhala and Tamil New year and Ramadan festival.
+This time period includes major festivities, such as the Sinhala and Tamil New year and Ramadan festivals.
 As the celebrations kick in almost every part of the land becomes extremely busy.
 This is also a great time to look out for seasonal sales where you can find things for the entire family at attractive discounted prices.
 As the temperatures rise in the coastal regions, April is a good month to head off to the lush green surroundings of Nuwara Eliya and enjoy the beauty of lush green tea plantations and backdrops of mighty waterfalls pouring down from majestic mountain ranges.
-This dry season is a good time to go on a thrilling safari in wildlife sanctuaries like Yala National Park where there is a higher chance to spot animal species like water buffaloes, Asian elephants and Sri Lankan leopards.
+This dry season is a good time to go on a thrilling safari in wildlife sanctuaries like Yala National Park where there is a higher chance to spot animal species like water buffaloes, Asian elephants, and Sri Lankan leopards.

 Picture Credit - srilankanexpeditions.lk

 This is the inter-monsoon season which means the weather in Sri Lanka is generally hot and sunny but there might be an occasional shower that refreshes the land every now and then.
-During this time there is not much of rush of travelers so if you want to go on a cultural tour and explore ruin cities like Anuradhapura, Polonnaruwa, Sigiriya and Dambulla or watch the pageantry of the Kandy Esala Perehera (a pageant where large number of elephant parade the streets with spectacular traditional dance performances), this would be the perfect time to do so.
-The Colombo International Book Fair is a massive event and one of the largest of its kind you might want to check out in the month of September.
+During this time there is not much of a rush of travelers so if you want to go on a cultural tour and explore the ruin cities like Anuradhapura, Polonnaruwa, Sigiriya, and Dambulla or watch the pageantry of the Kandy Esala Perehera (a pageant where a large number of elephant parade the streets with spectacular traditional dance performances), this would be the perfect time to do so.
+The Colombo International Book Fair is a massive event and one of the largest of its kind you might want to check it out in the month of September.